Paradox (theorem prover)

 Paradox is a finite-domain model finder for pure first-order logic (FOL) with equality developed by Koen Lindström Claessen and Niklas Sörensson at the Chalmers University of Technology.
 It can a participate as part of an automated theorem proving system.
-The software is primarily written in the Haskell programming language.
-It is released under the terms of the GNU General Public License and is free.
+The software is written mostly in the programming language Haskell.
+It is free and open-source software released under the terms of the GNU General Public License.

 Features

+The Paradox developers described the software as a Models And Counter-Examples (Mace) style method after the McCune's tool of that name.
+The Paradox introduced new techniques which help to reduce the computational complexity of the model search problem: